materik/sketchplugin-pixelperfect/README.md

 **Examples:** `w100%`, `w50%%`

-#### Min
+#### Min or Max

-Defined a minimum width in pixels for a layer group.
-If the sublayers within the group are less then the width it will increase the group size to the specified value, if greater than that it affects nothing.
+Defined a minimum or maximum width in pixels for a layer group.
+If the sublayers within the group are less or greater then the width it will resize the group to the specified value, if not it won't affect the layer.

-**Examples:** `w>100`
+**Examples:** `w>100`, `w<50`

 ### `height`